mattx86/solo-pool-cloud-config/README.md

 - **Zero fees** - All pools are fee-free (0% pool fee)

 Worker statistics are persisted in an SQLite database (`/opt/solo-pool/webui/db/stats.db`) and survive WebUI restarts.
 Offline workers can be deleted from the database via the dashboard.

+### Payments Tab
+- **Payment Stats** - Overview of pending and paid balances per coin (XMR, XTM, ALEO)
+- **Recent Payments** - List of recent payments with status, amount, and transaction hash
+- **Miner Lookup** - Look up individual miner balances and payment history by wallet address

+The payments tab integrates with the payment processor service and automatically updates every 30 seconds.

 ### Authentication